ml-archive/kotlin-template/docs/HOWWEWORK.md

    }
 ```

 Views are the consumers of the ViewModel's exposed LiveData.
-We want the view to be as dumb and small as possible, so only put UI code here
+We want the view to be as dumb and small as possible, so only put UI code here.

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {